jorditorresBCN/job-scheduler-of-CNN-workers-with-PyCOMPSs/README.md

 for ind in range(0, len(filenames)):
     print("result of " + str(filenames[ind]) + ": " + str(results[ind]))
 ```
-We have chosen to use COMP Superscalar (COMPSs), a framework which aims to ease the development and execution of applications for distributed infrastructures.
-The specific chosen framework is PyCOMPSs[[4]][COMPSs] (the COMPSs Python binding).
+We have chosen to use COMP Superscalar[[4]][COMPSs](COMPSs), a framework which aims to ease the development and execution of applications for distributed infrastructures.
+The specific chosen framework is PyCOMPSs[[5]][PyCOMPSs] (the COMPSs Python binding).
 COMPSs is also complemented with a set of tools for facilitating the development, execution monitoring and post-mortem performance analysis.
 One of the tools is Extrae, a package devoted to generate Paraver trace-files, to monitor the correct execution of our application.
 With COMPSs, we can also obtain a graph of the tasks execution, to check the correct execution of the parallel application.
 To parallelize our task using PyCOMPSs, only a few lines of code need to be added:
 - Import the pycompss task to use the parallel task decorators, the compss_wait_on to wait for all the parallel tasks to finish, and the needed parameters for the task decorators.
 ```python